 Skip to Content

-This Slow Cooker Spinach Artichoke Dip is the best crock pot appetizer.
+This Crockpot Spinach Artichoke Dip is the best easy appetizer!
 Make it ahead of time with just a few minutes of prep work.
-You can’t go wrong with this delicious dip recipe!

-a chip being dipped into spinach artichoke dip
+dipping a chip into a slow cooker full of spinach artichoke dip

 Spinach artichoke dip is one of the best appetizer recipes to make for just about any occasion.
 It’s always a top pick for me along with the classic pimento cheese.